 Like many physicians of his time, he applied astrology in his medical practice.
 Aldersey-Williams explains that, as foolish as that sounds today, the alternative at the time was to blame the patient's sins for his or her illness.
 Blaming the stars and planets at least took a little of the shame away.

-And Browne believed in witches.
+Not all of Browne's habits of belief were so humane.
+He believed in witches.
 He offered "expert testimony" on the dangers of bewitchment in more than one trial.
-So although he did his best to save lives as a physician, he played a part in sending multiple accused women to their deaths.
+So although he did his best to save lives as a physician, he played a part in ensuring that multiple accused women were tortured to death for a crime that isn't real.
 As he urged his contemporaries into the Enlightenment, he kept part of his thinking firmly in the past.

 Besides a physician and author, Browne was a collector.
 He owned a sizable book collection and kept his own curiosity cabinet.
 Its contents were lost long ago, but to refute satirists such as Thomas Shadwell — whose play The Virtuoso mocked 17th-century savants indulging in "pointless" investigations of atmospheric pressure, microscopic life, bioluminescence, or the stars and planets — Browne penned another book, Musaeum Clausum.
 It poked a little fun at collections, too, but made the point that all that collecting, measuring and pondering could lead to better understanding.